WoSai/shouqianba-doc/en/api/terminal/checkin.md

 The purpose of terminal check-in is to limit the valid duration of your current `terminal_key` so to reduce the theoretical risk of someone using brute-force algorithm to decrypt your request and steal your `terminal_key`.

 Your terminal needs to check in at least once per day to get latest `terminal_key`.
-Please keep in mind that ~~a `terminal_key` is only valid for at most 48 hours, and~~ after each check-in, only current and last `terminal_key`s are valid.
+After each check-in, only current and last `terminal_key`s are valid.

 Use the terminal's `terminal_sn` and its current `terminal_key` to sign its check-in request.
 Please refer to [API Guide](../api_guide.md) on how to sign your requests.
 Using expired or invalid `terminal_key` to sign your requests will result in illegal signature responses (response code: `ILLEGAL_SIGN`).